 Rebuttal concerning the Cronista de Armas de Castilla y León concerning municipalities.
-I respectfully disagree, and it seems you are basing this on the opinion of others, not primary research you have conducted.
+It seems you are basing this on the opinion of others, not documentation.

 First, the Council of State decisions are not legally binding in Spain.
 The Council of State is the “supreme advisory body of the government”, according to article 107 of the Constitution.
 Issues opinions on matters submitted to the government or its members for consultation, although they will not be binding, unless the law provides otherwise, or the Supreme Court makes a legal decision.

 Even so, the opinion of the Council of State also says that “exercising the office of Cronista de Armas de la Junta de Castilla y León is authorized by the Autonomous Decree 105/1991.”

 Concerning the municipalities only argument, that’s incorrect.
 The decree 105/1991 contains many articles.
 And, the Council of State decision, which is not binding, did not address Articles 15, 16, and 17 of the 105/1991 decree of the Junta de Castilla y León.

 If you read Article 16, it provides the Cronista the same powers as the Cronista Rey de Armas of yesterday contained in the Royal Decree of 1915 which states:

 “In addition to the palatine function entrusted to them, they come from very old, issuing certifications in matters of nobility, genealogy and coats of arms, for having recognized them of this faculty ...”
 Notice that the term palatine had to do with governmental heraldry,.

 Despite not addressing Article 16 specifically, the Council of State 1995 opinion includes the Decree’s verbiage from the Junta de Castilla y León as follows: